samuelpowell/toastmm/NOTES.md

  - Enable explicit instantiation in fwdsolver_mw.h  (linux build failed with this, perhaps this could be a Clang thing, added to TODO)
  - Add STOASTLIB (dll import/export) to MWsolution class
  - Implement CMakeLists.txt for all buildable supertoast targets (NB: some Makefile targets no longer exist or reference old code)

- # Changelog (cleanup)

  - Purge unused numerics, configuration, projects
  - Purge MPI support
+ - Purge CUDA support

 # TODO